Do you ever think you're doing everything right with your nightly natural hair regimen, and still awake to a dry, brittle, and tangled mess?

-As we mentioned before, the hair cuticle must be managed in order to create smooth and uniform hair strands.
+The hair cuticle must be sealed in order to create smooth and uniform hair strands.
 In order to close off this protective layer of your hair, we “seal” it with an oil or grease product, effectively locking moisture inside so that it cannot be lost.
-NaturAll’s Pure Avocado Oil is the perfect lightweight and non greasy oil to use which goes on easily and works wonders for your hair.
+NaturAll’s Avocado & Kiwi Oil Blend is the perfect lightweight and non greasy oil to use which goes on easily and works wonders for your hair.
 Just place the product in your hands, work it around your palms and apply throughout your head, focusing more on the ends to keep them super protected!

 3. Set it and forget it

-For easy styling in the morning, we recommend using any array of low manipulation styles to keep your hair stretched and out of harm's way.
+For easy styling in the morning, there are an array of low manipulation styles to keep your hair out of harm's way.
 If your length allows, 2 buns is a great way to keep the ends of your hair tucked away, and maintain the way your hair is parted.
 If you use style just after sealing your hair, this will help decrease frizz and create a smoother finish for any styles you may want to try when you wake up.
 You can also try a few chunky twists or braids just as long as your ends are nice and secure.